getify/You-Dont-Know-JS/types & grammar/ch2.md

 a.length; // 14
 ```

-Generally, it's not a great idea to add `string` keys/properties to arrays.
+Generally, it's not a great idea to add `string` keys/properties to `array`s.
 Use `object`s for holding values in keys/properties, and save `array`s for strictly numerically indexed values.

 ### Array-Likes

-There will be occassions where you need to convert an array-like value (a numerically indexed collection of values) into a true array, usually so you can call array utilities (like `indexOf(..)`, `concat(..)`, `forEach(..)`, etc) against the collection of values.
+There will be occassions where you need to convert an `array`-like value (a numerically indexed collection of values) into a true `array`, usually so you can call array utilities (like `indexOf(..)`, `concat(..)`, `forEach(..)`, etc) against the collection of values.

-For example, various DOM query operations return lists of DOM elements that are not true arrays but are array-like enough for our conversion purposes.
-Another common example is the (as of ES6, deprecated) `arguments` (array-like) object that functions expose to access the arguments in a positional list.
+For example, various DOM query operations return lists of DOM elements that are not true `array`s but are `array`-like enough for our conversion purposes.
+Another common example is the (as of ES6, deprecated) `arguments` (`array`-like) object that functions expose to access the arguments in a positional list.

-One very common way to make such a conversion is to borrow the `slice(..)` array utility against the value:
+One very common way to make such a conversion is to borrow the `slice(..)` utility against the value:

 ```js
 function foo() {